Chiquito (actor)

-Augusto Valdes Pangan, Sr. (March 12, 1932 – July 1, 1997), professionally known as Chiquito, was a Filipino actor and comedian.
+Augusto Valdes Pangan Sr. (March 12, 1932 – July 2, 1997), professionally known as Chiquito, was a Filipino actor, comedian, and politician.
+Celebrated for his physical slapstick and signature deadpan humor, he was a dominant figure during the "Golden Age of Philippine Comedy," starring in dozens of iconic satirical and action-comedy films over a four-decade career.

-Biography
+In addition to his career in entertainment, Pangan was a long-serving public servant in Makati.
+His political career was highlighted by his tenure as the Vice Mayor of Makati from 1989 to 1992, alongside serving multiple terms as a member of the Makati City Council across three separate decades until his death in 1997.

+Entertainment career

+Early life and career beginnings

 Chiquito was born Augusto Valdes Pangan in Manila.
 His entertainment career began at the age of 13, when he appeared in a major musical production at the Manila Grand Opera House.
-In the next several years, he was a fixture in the Manila bodabil circuit, popular for his skill in dancing the boogie-woogie.
+Over the next several years, he became a fixture in the Manila bodabil circuit, gaining popularity for his skill in dancing the boogie-woogie.

+Cinematic prominence and production

-Chiquito was befriended by Fernando Poe, Sr., and with Poe's assistance, started a film career.
+Chiquito was befriended by Fernando Poe, Sr., and with Poe's assistance, launched his film career.
 He broke into films with Sanggano from Palaris Pictures.
-He would star in over a hundred films, mostly comedies, over the next five decades.
+Over the next five decades, he starred in more than a hundred films, primarily comedies.
 He established his own production company, Sotang Bastos Productions, named after his favorite film role from the 1950s.
-He would ride on the crest of ever popular comedy spoofs of Hollywood genres such as the gangster film and the western.
+He frequently starred in highly popular comedy spoofs of Hollywood genres, such as gangster films and Westerns.

 In one of these Western spoofs, The Arizona Kid (1971), he co-starred with Hollywood sex symbol Mamie Van Doren.
-Chiquito portrayed the very first male version of Darna in the film Teribol Dobol, preceding Dolphy, who only later came out with his own "portrayal" of the superheroine in Darna, Kuno?.
-By the 1980s, his brother Rene served as president and general manager of their production companies Sotang Bastos and Archer Productions.
+Chiquito also portrayed the very first male version of Darna in the film Teribol Dobol, preceding Dolphy, who later portrayed a version of the superheroine in Darna, Kuno?.
+By the 1980s, his brother Rene served as president and general manager of their production companies, Sotang Bastos and Archer Productions.

 In 1984, Chiquito was nominated for a FAMAS Best Supporting Actor Award for his role in Lovingly Yours, Helen, a film dramatization of the radio and GMA television show hosted by Helen Vela.
-In 1988, a film reuniting Chiquito with Dolphy titled Basura Gang was planned but did not push through.
+In 1988, a film reuniting Chiquito with Dolphy titled Basura Gang was planned but did not materialize.

-Chiquito also entered local politics.
-He was elected three times as member of the municipal council of Makati, serving from 1969 to 1972, 1988 to 1989, and from 1995 until his death.
-He served a brief stint as appointed Vice Mayor of Makati from 1989 to 1992.
-In 1992, Chiquito made an unsuccessful bid to the Senate of the 9th Congress.
-He was a member of the Kilusang Bagong Lipunan during his political career.